waveform80/tvrip/docs/cmd_help.rst

 .. code-block:: text

-    help [command]
+    help [command|setting]

 Description
 ===========

 The 'help' command displays the list of commands available along with a brief synopsis of each.
-When specified with a command, it displays a description of that command
+When specified with a command, it displays the manual page for that particular command.
+When specified with a configuration setting, it displays information about that setting and its valid options.